SrikarKSV/vanilla-node-webapp/README.md

 - [ ] Use javascript to give flashes
 - [x] Confessions page with pagination
 - [ ] Try authentication for moderator to delete or edit the confession
-- [ ] Make two userW roles for staff - moderator and admin
+- [x] Make two user roles for staff - moderator and admin
-- [ ] Only admin can make new staff accounts
+- [x] Only admin can make new staff accounts
 - [ ] Moderator can mark and edit confessions but not delete
 - [ ] Admin can view the marked confessions and delete them
-- [ ] Profile page for staff with titles they edited and marked
+- [x] Profile page for staff with titles they edited and marked